-Gain all the relevant skills and knowledge to become a Retrofit Coordinator, who provides an important project management role within the PAS 2035 process.
-Email the training team to book your place.
+Gain all the relevant skills and knowledge to become a qualified Retrofit Coordinator.
+The Retrofit Coordinator provides an important project management role within whole house retrofit projects delivered in accordance with PAS 2035, and overseen by TrustMark.

 In order to comply with PAS 2035 every domestic retrofit project will need to be managed by an approved Retrofit Coordinator.
 A Retrofit Coordinator is the individual who will be responsible for overseeing the assessment of dwellings as well as the subsequent specification, monitoring, and evaluation of energy efficiency measures, in accordance with PAS 2035.